Burd3n/30-Days-Of-Python/old_files/readme25-27.md

 ### Creating a database and collection

 Let's create a database, database and collection in mongoDB will be created if it doesn't exist.
-Let's create a data base name _thirty_days_of_python_ and _students_ collection.
+Let's create a data base name _thirty_lessons_of_python_ and _students_ collection.
 To create a database

 ```sh